ddragoti/SitePoint-Mobile-Channel/Articles/ionic_firebase_part1.md

 ![SignIn Page](https://lh5.googleusercontent.com/-QXKOmYEOHDA/VSklTXlHCvI/AAAAAAAABEs/Jk_BZqqBS0I/s567-no/alpala0a09aa.png)

 ## Implementing Sign In Functionality
 We'll be using Firebase as back end for our Bucket list app.
-Register on [Firebase](https://www.firebase.com/) if you already don't have an account.
-Once registered you should be having the Firebase URL.
+Register on [Firebase](https://www.firebase.com/) if you don't have an account already.
+Once registered you should have your own Firebase URL.
 Here is my firebase URL:
 ```
 https://burning-fire-1723.firebaseio.com
 ```